CLARIAH/COW/docs/index.rst

 Interestingly, the JSON format used by CSVW metadata is an `extension of the JSON-LD specification <https://www.w3.org/TR/json-ld/>`_, a JSON-based serialization for Linked Data.
 As a consequence of this, the CSVW metadata can be directly attached (as provenance) to the RDF resulting from a CSVW-based conversion.

-This is exactly what the COW converter does.
+This is exactly what the CoW converter does.

-The rest of this documentation will be fairly technical, for some hands-on examples you can take a look at the `Wiki <https://github.com/CLARIAH/COW/wiki>`_.
+The rest of this documentation will be fairly technical, for some hands-on examples you can take a look at the `Wiki <https://github.com/CLARIAH/CoW/wiki>`_.

 Features & Limitations
 ======================

 Compared to the CSVW specification, the converter has a number of limitations and extra features.
 These are:

-1. COW *does not* perform any schema checking, and ignores any and all parts of the `CSVW Specification <https://www.w3.org/ns/csvw>`_ that are not directly needed for the RDF conversion.
+1. CoW *does not* perform any schema checking, and ignores any and all parts of the `CSVW Specification <https://www.w3.org/ns/csvw>`_ that are not directly needed for the RDF conversion.

-2. COW extends the CSVW specification in several ways:
+2. CoW extends the CSVW specification in several ways:

   * Advanced formatting of URLs and values
   * Dealing with multiple null values and null values for one or more other columns.